Liolaemus eleodori

-Liolaemus eleodori, also known commonly as Eleodor's tree iguana, is a species of lizard in the family Liolaemidae.
+Liolaemus eleodori, commonly known as Eleodor's tree iguana, is a species of lizard in the family Liolaemidae.
 The species is native to Argentina.

 Etymology

 The specific name, eleodori, is in honor of Eleodoro Sánchez, an employee of the Fauna Division of the government of San Juan Province, Argentina, for his support of field research.

 Geographic range

 L. eleodori is found in San Juan Province, Argentina.

 Habitat

 The preferred natural habitat of L. eleodiri is grassland, at an altitude of 3,500 m.

 Reproduction

 The mode of reproduction of L. eleodori has been described as viviparous and as ovoviviparous.